marceldobehere/goofy-protocol-fis/goofy-protocol-fis-be/README.md

 In more Detail:
 ```
-[word] - a word chosen from the list in `handle_words.json`
+[word] - A Word chosen from the List in `handle_words.json`
-NNNNN - number from 0 to 99999
+NNNNN - A Number from 0 to 99999
 ```

 Example: `beray_drubs_pant57107`